 Basic network access is provided by the Windows Domain servers.
 These servers provide user authentication when logging onto Windows based clients.
-They also maintain security "tokens" which are used by network applications such as web servers, email, and PeopleSoft applications.
+They also maintain security "tokens," which are used by network applications such as web servers, email, and PeopleSoft applications.

 The NOC is in a locked room with a security badge access system.
 Only authorized people have access to the room.
 This system keeps track of who has entered the computer room at specific dates and times.

 Our campus network is protected by a firewall/network shaper.
-This product protects us from some types of network attacks.
+This product protects us from various types of network attacks.
 It also helps shape the network traffic to provide the most efficient connection speed for required network activity.